Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 * `paletteLocationDir`: optionally specify the location of the directory containing your own palette files, by specifying the directory where they are contained.
   If the directory location starts with a `/`, the path is absolute, otherwise it is relative to `${tds.content.root.path}/thredds/`.
-  If you don’t specify it, or specify it incorrectly, the default palettes will be used, which are in the war file under `WEB-INF/palettes`.
+  If you don't specify it, or specify it incorrectly, the default palettes will be used, which are in the war file under `WEB-INF/palettes`.
 * `maxImageWidth`: the maximum image width in pixels that this WMS service will return.
 * `maxImageHeight`: the maximum image height in pixels that this WMS service will return.